DanChristy/practical-astronomy/README.md

 Type | Description
 -----|------------
-Calculate | Approximate Position of the Sun
+Calculate | Approximate position of the Sun